archethic-foundation/archethic-docs/README.md

 - Low transaction fees

-This document aims to provide information and resources about the technology and the usage to build new decentralized applications on top of ArchEthic.
+This document aims to provide information and resources about the technology and the usage to build new decentralized applications on top of ARCHEthic.

 ---